dorcas335/online-furniture-catalog/README.md

-The **Online Furniture Catalog** is a COS104 group project developed by **Team G-13**, a web-based application created using HTML, CSS, and JavaScript.
-It is designed to simplify the process of browsing and selecting furniture items online.
-Instead of relying on traditional, time-consuming methods, users can easily search, filter, and view detailed information about specific furniture pieces.

-**OBJECTIVES**

--The main objectives of the project are:

--To simplify furniture browsing for users.

--To improve decision-making through organized display and search.

--To create a user-friendly interface with clear navigation.

--Demonstrate how basic web technologies can be combined to create a functional project.

-**FEATURES**

--Navigation section – provides easy access to different parts of the catalog.

--Catalog section with images – users can browse and search for specific  furniture items.

-For example, searching for tables will only display tables, while searching for chairs will only display chairs.

-**Contact section**

-- Uses HTML required attribute to ensure no field is left empty.

-– includes a Javascript validation to check input formats.

-- Invalid or missing inputs triggers an alert before submission.

-If the user enters invalid information, the system detects it and prompts them with an error message (e.g., required fields must be filled).

-**Session storage support**

-- Stores tenporary data (e.g. search queries or form inputs) within the browser session.

--  Data is cleared automatically once the browser tab is closed.

-  **Responsive design**

-  - Styled with css to ensure usability on different devices.

-    **TECHNOLOGY USED**

-HTML – for structurind the catalog and web pages.

-CSS – for styling, responsive layouts and improving the user interface.

-JavaScript – for interactivity, search functionality, and form validation and session storage.

-   **TECHNICAL HIGHLIGHTS**

-This project demonstrates the following wweb development skills:

--DOM manipulation : Dynamically updating page content based on user input.

--Form validation: Using HTML5 required attribute and custom Javascript validation.

--Session storage : Temporarily storing user data within the browser session.

--Responsive web design : Ensuring usability across devices using CSS media queries.

--Search filtering logic : Displaying relevant catalog items based on keywords.

-   **USAGE**

--Navigate through sections using the navigation bar.

--Use the search bar in the catalog section to filter items by keyword.

--Explore furniture details in an organized view.

--Fill in the contact form:

--If fields are empty → the HTML required attribute prevents submission.

--If formats are incorrect → JavaScript validation shows an alert.

-Session storage ensures temporary user data (like recent searches) is available until the browser tab is closed.

- **CONCLUSION**

-The Online Furniture Catalog is a course project for COS104.

-It demonstrates our learning of **modular javascript, filtering logic, and project structuring** while working as a team.
+# Online Furniture Catalog

+## Overview
+The **Online Furniture Catalog** is a **COS104 group project** developed by **Team G-13**.
+It is a simple web-based application built with **HTML, CSS, and JavaScript**.

+The goal of the project is not to create a production-level app, but to **practice key web development concepts** such as modular JavaScript, filtering logic using classes, project structuring, and team collaboration.

+---

+## Objectives
+The main objectives of this coursework project are to:

+- Solidify our understanding of **modular JavaScript**.
+- Implement **filtering logic** using object-oriented principles.
+- Practice **clean project structure** and separation of concerns.
+- Improve **team collaboration** through version control (Git/GitHub).

+---

+## Features
+- **Navigation Section** – Quick access to catalog pages (Home, Shop, About, Contact).
+- **Catalog Section** – Browse and filter furniture items by category (e.g., Chairs, Tables, Sofas).
+- **Filtering Logic** – Uses JavaScript classes and modular code to dynamically show products.
+- **Contact Form** – Validated with both HTML5 attributes and custom JavaScript logic for clearer error handling.

+---

+## Technologies Used
+- **HTML** – Page structure and semantic layout.
+- **CSS** – Styling, layout, and responsive design.
+- **JavaScript** –
+  - Modular code structure (`import`/`export`)
+  - Filtering and catalog management
+  - Custom form validation

+---

+## Project Structure

+.
+├── images                  # All images and icons used in the catalog ├── index.html              # Main HTML file
+├── main.js                 # Entry point that initializes modules
+├── modules                 # Modular JavaScript files
+│ ├── catalogFiltering.js   # Handles product display & category filtering
+│ ├── formValidation.js     # Handles form validation logic
+│ └── furnitureData.js      # Contains product data & class definitions
+├── style.css               # Stylesheet for the application
+└── README.md               # Project documentation

+---

+## Modularity
+This project highlights **separation of concerns** in JavaScript:

+- `catalogFiltering.js` → Handles displaying and filtering products.
+- `formValidation.js` → Handles input validation and custom error messages.
+- `furnitureData.js` → Contains product data and reusable class logic.
+- `main.js` → Coordinates everything as the entry point.

+---

+## Conclusion
+The Online Furniture Catalog is a **course project for COS104**.
+It demonstrates our learning of **modular JavaScript, filtering logic, and project structuring** while working as a team.

 The catalog provides a simple but practical way to browse items online, while serving as a foundation for building stronger web development skills.